taruntadikonda/Raspberry-pi-Node-Red/README.md

   In the exec node write the command sudo python followed by path of the code created.

 ![execution of exec node](https://cloud.githubusercontent.com/assets/25893079/26528557/88c006bc-43cc-11e7-8fe3-07483f04a54a.png)
-Finally connect the all the node and deploy the application.Finally data will be recived to your mobile as message.
+Finally connect all the node and deploy the application.Finally data will be received to your mobile as message.
 ![mobile message](https://cloud.githubusercontent.com/assets/25893079/26528810/c1b59a82-43d0-11e7-855c-d610b92b6d66.png)